katekonrad/Aesops/HareAndTortoise.md

-> The race is not always to the swift.
+> The race is not always to the swiftest.